Believe in Yourself

 Step 4: Find the right people

 How do the people around you make you feel?

-Spend more time with the ones who make you feel good and less with the ones who make you feel confident about yourself, or spend a lot of time criticizing others.
+Spend more time with the ones who make you feel good, and less with the ones who don't make you feel confident about yourself, or spend a lot of time criticizing others.

 Step 5: Get Active

-Think about doing something you enjoy.
+Think about doing something you enjoy – or trying something new.
 If you already have a hobby, do it more often.
-If you don’t, try something new.
-Only do hobbies you enjoy, don’t keep plugging away at something you don’t have to just because you think you have to.
+But remember, you don’t have to keep plugging away at a hobby you don’t enjoy, just because you think you have to.

 Step 6: Set yourself some goals

 Choose something you know you can already do and challenge yourself - but keep your goals realistic.
 Achievements can give you a positive feeling and remind you just how much you are capable of.

 If you’re really struggling with negative feelings about yourself, talk to someone you trust, like a family member, teacher or school nurse.

 You can also talk to your GP who will be able to tell you what sort of support might be available to you in your area.